Exclusive: Brazil may raise fuel prices by up to 6 percent - source

 Fuel prices and public spending are key in the government’s battle to curb inflation, which has risen less than expected recently but remains at the 6.5 percent ceiling of the official target.

-High inflation and sluggish growth have dragged down the popularity of Rousseff and raised the probability of a second-round run-off election later in October.
+High inflation and sluggish growth have dragged down the popularity of Rousseff and raised the probability of a second-round run-off vote later in October.

-Her rivals, center-right senator Aecio Neves and former governor Eduardo Campos, have complained that fuel price controls have undermined Petrobras, which is considered the world’s most indebted and least profitable major oil company.
+Her rivals, centrist senator Aecio Neves and former Governor Eduardo Campos, have criticized fuel price controls that have undermined Petrobras, which is considered the world’s most indebted and least profitable major oil company.

+Neves told TV Globo late on Monday that if elected he would increase fuel and electricity prices as needed to restore investors’ confidence, but did not give details of the size of the adjustment.

+In July, the price of gasoline sold by Petrobras was on average 14 percent lower than international values, according to data compiled by GO Associados.
+In November, the government did it last fuel price adjustment, raising the wholesale price of gasoline by 4 percent and diesel by 8 percent.

 Petrobras said on Monday it expects large cuts in money-losing gasoline and diesel imports thanks to growing Brazilian output of natural gas liquids, which can be easily distilled into gasoline.
 The company also expects fuel transportation improvements and the planned Nov.
 4 startup of RNEST, a new refinery near Recife, Brazil.